7 Good Reasons To Eat Bugs

 4. Eliminate World Hunger:

 Bugs are being explored could offer up a solution in the struggle against world hunger.

 It is estimated that today over 1,000,000,000 people are chronically hungry and the numbers are increasing.
 Bugs take very little water to grow and because they are cold-blooded, they are more efficient at turning feed into protein.

 They also produce much fewer emissions than traditional livestock and they do not need a large amount of land to grow.
-Many insects can actually safely consume agricultural waste, which helps to clean up the environment as they grow and are much easier to produce that conventional farms.
+Many insects can actually safely consume agricultural waste, which helps to clean up the environment as they grow and are much easier to produce than conventional farms.

 5. If More People Ate Bugs:

-If more people switch to an insect-rich diet – replacing the traditional forms of protein such as chicken and beef with crickets, ants and termites – the world would be a much different place.
+If more people switch to an insect-rich diet – replacing the traditional forms of protein such as chicken and beef with crickets, ants, and termites – the world would be a much different place.

 Greenhouse gasses are said to be produced from emissions coming from grazing cows – and a drastic reduction in these emissions would have a great impact on our environment.